Chittenango, New York: History

-Development increased considerably due to John B. Yates, who opened and operated grist and saw mills, a woolen mill, stores, and founded the village's first church in 1828, the Dutch Reformed Church, now the First Presbyterian Church of Chittenango.
+Development increased considerably with the activities of John B. Yates, who opened and operated grist and saw mills, a woolen mill, stores, and founded the village's first church in 1828, the Dutch Reformed Church, now the First Presbyterian Church of Chittenango.

 The village was incorporated on March 15, 1842.
 At the time, it contained between 900 and 1,000 inhabitants, about 180 dwellings, three churches, the Yates Polytechnic Institute, a large woolen factory, two large water lime factories, one flouring mill, three taverns and ten stores.
 In 1853, the first bank in the village, the Chittenango Bank, was organized and began business with capital of $110,000, which increased to $150,000 one year later.
 The bank closed business nearly one decade later, and in December 1863 the First National Bank of Chittenango was organized, occupying the same building erected by the first bank.
 This bank also closed down in 1883.

 Soon after the incorporation of the village, the first fire company and engine house was built in 1843.

 The first newspaper in the village was the Chittenango Herald, established in 1831 by Isaac Lyon.
-It later bore successively the name of Chittenango Republican, the Chittenango Phoenix, and the Democratic Gazette, until it was discontinued in 1853.
+It later bore successively the name of the Chittenango Republican, Chittenango Phoenix, and Democratic Gazette, until it was discontinued in 1853.
 In 1869 the Madison County Times was established and papers were published until 1975, at which time the Chittenango-Bridgeport Times was formed.
-This paper ran until 2009 when it merged with other greater Syracuse area papers to form the current Eagle Newspapers.
+This paper ran until 2009 when it merged with other Syracuse area papers to form the current Eagle Newspapers.

 The Chittenango Pottery Company, largely owing its early success to its location near the Chittenango Landing, was established in 1897.
 After burning down twice, the present, now abandoned brick structure was erected.
 After years of neglect and disrepair, the building was demolished in 2015.

 The Chittenango Pottery and St. Paul's Church are listed on the National Register of Historic Places.